Click here for a guide to the 2020 season.

 There has always been one principle of water that is particularly mesmerizing—the ripple effect.
 The distance reached by the ripples of one single stone can be incredible.
-That is where my mind has been since we finished the last of our summer youth ministry trips.
+That is where our minds have been since we finished the last of our summer youth ministry trips.

-The ripple effect of our summer experiences will continue to stretch both deep and wide into this coming school year.
-I know my bucket is overflowing with gratitude and joy from the sense of community that has been cultivated from sixth graders all the way to graduated seniors.
+The ripple effect of summer experiences will continue to stretch both deep and wide into this coming school year.
+Our buckets are overflowing with gratitude and joy from the sense of community that has been cultivated from sixth graders all the way to graduated seniors.
 This community of faith is poised to be the stone whose ripples reach far beyond the church campus.

 It is our hope that we will enter this new program year with gratitude for our shared experiences and a nudge to extend the invitation to friends and neighbors.
 May we approach this next season knowing we are called to study the Gospel, cultivate community, serve and love our neighbors, and worship with open hearts.